1 / 1

 There is a step on the State Capitol Building that is exactly 5,280 feet (1,609 meters) above sea level.
 In Denver's rarified air, golf balls go 10 percent farther.
 So do cocktails.
 Alcoholic drinks pack more of a wallop than at sea level.
 The sun feels warmer in the thinner atmosphere, but your coffee is cooler because water boils at 202 degrees (94 degrees Celsius).

-Denver boasts the 10th largest downtown in America and one of the most exciting and walkable.
-Within a mile radius, downtown Denver has three major sports stadiums, the nation's second-largest performing arts center, three colleges, an assortment of art and history museums, a mint that produces 10 billion coins a year, a river offering whitewater rafting, more than 12,000 hotel rooms within a short walking distance of the Colorado Convention Center (more than 50,000 first-class hotel rooms in the greater metro area), a downtown theme and water park, downtown aquarium and hundreds of chef-driven restaurants.
+Denver boasts a large and very walkable downtown.
+Within a mile radius, downtown Denver has three major sports stadiums, the nation's second-largest performing arts center, three colleges, an assortment of art and history museums, a mint that produces 10 billion coins a year, a riverfront area, more than 13,000 hotel rooms within a short walking distance of the Colorado Convention Center (nearly 51,000 first-class hotel rooms in the greater metro area), a downtown theme and water park, downtown aquarium and hundreds of chef-driven restaurants.

 Located east of a major mountain range, Denver has a mild, dry and sunny climate with more annual hours of sun than San Diego or Miami Beach.
 In winter, Denver is dryer than Phoenix with an average daily high of 45 degrees (7 degrees Celsius) in February.
 Golf courses remain open all year and have been played every day in January.